• Skip to primary navigation

 • 10 Best Online Tea Shops

-An Earl Grey Tea Latte is the same thing as a London Fog Tea Latte, or simply London Fog.
+An Earl Grey Tea Latte is the same as a London Fog Tea Latte, or simply London Fog.
 The names are used interchangeably.

-What is in The London Fog Drink?
+What's in a London Fog Drink?

-A London Fog drink is made with earl grey tea, frothed or steamed milk, sugar, and vanilla extract.
-Sometimes you will see lavender added for a little extra flavor.
-At Starbucks, the London Fog drink is made with sweetened vanilla syrup.
+Sometimes, you will see lavender added for a little extra flavor.
+At Starbucks, the London Fog tea drink is made with sweetened vanilla syrup.

 Earl Grey and Lavender